Isometric dilation and Sarason's commutant lifting theorem in several variables

 Here we have used the fact that for $k\in \Z_+$, $M_\Phi^{* k}K_{\lambda_0}\otimes (e_0, e_0)=K_{\lambda_0} \otimes( B^k e_0, \overline{\lambda}_0^k B^k e_0)$, which can be computed using \ref{Form matrix M_phi}.
 This proves the claim.
 Also by the same computation as we have done above, for $l\neq k$, $\langle M^{* k}_\Phi M^{* l}_\Psi K_{\lambda_0}\otimes (e_0, e_0), K_{\lambda_0}\otimes (e_0, 0) \rangle=0$.
 Therefore, $K_{\lambda_0}\otimes (e_0, 0)\in \text{Span}\,\{K_{\lambda_0}\otimes (e_0, e_0)\}$, which is a contradiction.

+\textbf{Conflict of interest:} The author states that there is no conflict of interest.
+No data sets were generated or analyzed during the current study.

-\textbf{Acknowledgement:} The first author is supported by the Mathematical Research Impact Centric Support (MATRICS) grant, File No: MTR/2021/000560, by the Science and Engineering Research Board (SERB), Department of Science \& Technology (DST), Government of India.
+\textbf{Acknowledgement:} We thank to the anonymous referee for many helpful suggestions.
+The first author is supported by the Mathematical Research Impact Centric Support (MATRICS) grant, File No: MTR/2021/000560, by the Science and Engineering Research Board (SERB), Department of Science \& Technology (DST), Government of India.